akka/akka/akka-docs/src/main/paradox/typed/testing-sync.md

 * Spawning of @scala[`Future`]@java[`CompletionStage`] or other asynchronous task and you rely on a callback to complete before observing the effect you want to test.
-* Usage of scheduler or timers not supported.
+* Usage of scheduler is not supported.
 * `EventSourcedBehavior` can't be tested.
 * Interactions with other actors must be stubbed.
 * Blackbox testing style.